Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 ### Create a Device Provisioning Service

-When a new device is providioned using Device Provisioning Service, a new twin for that device can be created in Azure Digital Twins.
+When a new device is provisioned using Device Provisioning Service, a new twin for that device can be created in Azure Digital Twins.

 Create a Device Provisioning Service instance, which will be used to provision IoT devices.
 You can either use the Azure CLI instructions below, or use the Azure portal: [*Quickstart: Set up the IoT Hub Device Provisioning Service with the Azure portal*](../iot-dps/quick-setup-auto-provision).